-Your commentaries must be written in English, except for the parts that refer to materials or to what you or a student said in another language.
 Although the rubrics do not address the quality of your writing (and you will not be penalized for writing errors in spelling, grammar, or syntax), you should be mindful that your written work reflects your thinking and your professionalism.
 Try to let your own voice come through in your writing.
 Writing errors may change or cloud the meaning of your commentaries, so proofreading is essential.
 When writing your edTPA commentaries, consider the following guidelines:

 - Note the originality requirements included within the edTPA Professional Standards and Submission Requirements.
-As indicated in the edTPA Special Education for California handbook, you and your teacher preparation instructors can and should discuss how the various aspects of edTPA connect with each other and to your preparation coursework and field experiences, including the placement in which you complete your edTPA portfolio.
+As indicated in the subject-specific edTPA handbooks, you and your teacher preparation instructors can and should discuss how the various aspects of edTPA connect with each other and to your preparation coursework and field experiences, including the placement in which you complete your edTPA portfolio.
 However, the specific choices that go into the Planning, Instruction, and Assessment Tasks that are part of edTPA should solely reflect your thinking, based on your knowledge of pedagogy and your focus learner's strengths and needs.
-All writing should be your own. - Originality requirements apply to settings where co-teaching and collaborative planning may take place.
-Even if you are co-teaching, collaboratively planning with another candidate or educator, or in a context with a uniform, prescriptive curriculum,3 you must be the lead teacher for the lessons documented in the learning segment and submit original commentaries.
+All writing should be your own-edTPA uses software to detect plagiarism. - Originality requirements apply to settings where co-teaching and collaborative planning may take place.
+Even if you are co-teaching, collaboratively planning with another candidate or your grade-level team, or in a context with a uniform, prescriptive curriculum,3 you must be the lead teacher for the lessons documented in the learning segment and submit original commentaries.
 You may choose to incorporate help from other classroom personnel during your learning segment (e.g., teacher's aides or parent helpers) but, again, you must be the lead teacher, and these strategic decisions should be addressed in your commentaries.
 In your Context for Learning artifact, you will explain your placement setting and any features that influence your planning process.
 Your commentaries for each task must provide your own justification for planning decisions and analyses of your teaching and the resulting learning. - Outside editing support of your official edTPA submission that includes direct revisions to the content of your writing is not permitted.
 Consult with your program leaders for guidelines for acceptable support while developing your edTPA materials.